Home ยป Appetizers ยป Korean Seafood and Green Onion Pancakes (Haemul Pajeon)

 ** This recipe is made from scratch using plain flour and other seasonings.
 If you choose to use Korean pancake mix (pre-mix) instead, omit the flour, cornstarch, salt, garlic powder and onion powder.

-1. Prepare a medium size bowl and add flour, cornstarch, sea salt, garlic powder, onion powder and the icy cold water.
-Whisk it well.
-Transfer the pancake batter into a measuring jug (for easier pouring).
+1. Prepare a medium-sized bowl and add the flour, cornstarch, sea salt, garlic powder, onion powder, and icy cold water.
+Whisk well.
+Transfer the pancake batter to a measuring jug for easier pouring.

 a collage picture of making Korean pancake mix